moyehiacs2000/VT-Guide-App/README.md

 - Search For Information About Any Statue Using The Name Of The Statue.
 - The application help the tourists to know everything about the history of statues in an interesting way.

+### 🚧 Work in progress
+- Increase The Number Of Statues That The Application Can Recognize